akshitapotdar/rag-hallucination-detection/README.md

 This project implements a **four-layer hallucination detection system** on top of a standard RAG pipeline.
 Instead of just generating answers, it scores their reliability across multiple independent dimensions and combines them into a single verdict.

-> *"The model doesn't just answer your question — it tells you whether to trust the answer."*

 ---